einbahnstrasse/MTEC1003-slides/_slides/python.conditionals.tutorial.v01.md

 ~~

-Obviously, when evaluating multiple boolean expressions things get complicated really fast!
+Obviously, when evaluating multiple boolean expressions
+things get complicated really fast!

+<i class='fas fa-arrow-alt-circle-down' style='font-size:48px;color:red'></i>

+~~

 Often we need to visualize all possible outcomes at once.
 This is done with a _Truth Table._